-Pop quiz: What do JP Morgan, eBay, Ashley Madison and Target all have in common?
+Pop quiz: What do JP Morgan, eBay, Yahoo and Target all have in common?

-Yes, there are a lot of institutional safeguards in place, but you hold some of the keys to protecting your banking accounts when you’re online.
-Consider these 10 no-nos that you may be committing that put your accounts at risk – and our tips for correcting them:
+While there are a lot of institutional safeguards in place, you hold some of the keys to protecting your banking accounts.
+Consider these seven no-nos that you might be committing that put your accounts at risk – and our tips for correcting them:

-So many of us spend hours each day online and think nothing of leaving accounts open until we shut down the computer.
+It’s easy to think nothing of leaving accounts open until we shut down the computer.
+But that is risky.
 Every time you finish making an online banking transaction, sign out of your account, recommends Key Bank.
 Also, consider erasing the browser history.

 4. You trust without verifying

-Do you have ways of keeping your information secure or experience losing control of it?
-Share with us in comments below or on our Facebook page.
+Do you have ways of keeping your information secure?
+Share your tips with us in comments below or on our Facebook page.